Cauchy–Schwarz inequality: Geometry

 The Cauchy–Schwarz inequality proves that this definition is sensible, by showing that the right-hand side lies in the interval [−1, 1] and justifies the notion that (real) Hilbert spaces are simply generalizations of the Euclidean space.
 It can also be used to define an angle in complex inner-product spaces, by taking the absolute value or the real part of the right-hand side, as is done when extracting a metric from quantum fidelity.

+Linear algebra

+The Cauchy-Schwarz inequality can be used to prove the spectral theorem for self-adjoint operators in the finite-dimensional case.